Chapter 1 Binary diagnostic tests

 So far, we have estimated population parameters using corresponding sample quantities.
 For instance, sample proportions (p) are used to estimate probabilities (\(\pi\)).
 These estimates should be reported with a confidence interval (CI) to account for the sample size of the study.
 Confidence intervals provide a plausible range for the true population values and indicate the impact of sampling variation.
 However, they do not account for non-sampling errors, such as biases arising from study design, conduct, or analysis.

 There are different methods to compute a CI for proportions (e.g. sensitivity, specificity) and ratios (e.g. likelihood ratios).
-Details how to construct confidence intervals can be found in Appendix A.
+Details on how to construct confidence intervals can be found in Appendix A.

 1.3.1 Proportions